SleepTheGod/dns-zone-audit/README.md

 ## Mitigation

-To prevent unauthorized zone transfers:
+To prevent unauthorized zone transfers

 * Restrict AXFR to trusted IP addresses only
 * Disable zone transfers if not required